juniperonline/markdown_syntax_test/test_article.md

 </img>
 ![image info](./pictures/this_formula.png)

-If called inside an object method, 'this' references the object itself.
+If called inside an object method, 'this' references the object that the method belongs to.

 ```javascript
   class NameGenerator {